MasiarNovine/starter/README.md

 # Credits

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!

+# Note

+This is a fork of NvChad's starter configuration for personal use.
+It keeps the overal file structure.